hoschi/yode/README.md

-# NFBE - Non File Based Editing
+# Yode - Focused Code Editing

 Edit smaller parts of a code base, so you can focus better on the important parts of a task.
 You can edit functions of JavaScript code as deeper level of a file.
 By focusing on functions of interest you can open an editor for each of it and arrange them to serve as context of your work.
-This frees you from the clutter of the rest of the file, containing this function.
-NFBE is designed as library, so it can be integrated in existing text editors ([NeoVim](https://neovim.io/ ), [Atom](https://atom.io/  ), ...).
+This frees you from the clutter of the rest of the file, containing this function. is designed as library, so it can be integrated in existing text editors ([NeoVim](https://neovim.io/ ), [Atom](https://atom.io/  ), ...).